GallagherSecurity/cc-rest-docs/training/README.md

 TODOs:

-Change all ‘ and its partner to '
+Change all ‘ and ’ to '.
+Change all Word's directional double-quotes to ".
+Newer screenshots.
+All references.

 -->